dentolos19/printly/README.md

 # Mockly

-An AI-powered product design tool for creating mockups of clothes, mugs, etc.
+An AI-powered product design tool for creating mockups of clothes, mugs, and more!

 ## Assignment